aaronschmaltz/portfolio/proposals/aquatic-safety-education.md

 HAF’s programs and community outreach efforts incorporate health and wellness injury prevention education theory to address social determinants of health (SDOH) for Hawaii’s children and families.
 Our curricula incorporate elements of the CDC’s social-ecological model for injury prevention, which highlights the complex interplay between individual, relationship, community, and societal factors.

 Student engagement, social development, self-confidence, and self-dependence are all enhanced through teaching methods applied by instructors while in a controlled aquatic environment.
-Primary teachers have observed that their students are more attentive and invested after participation, and the social connection between them is enhanced due to the experiences they shared at the pool.
+Primary teachers have observed that their students are more attentive and invested after participation, and the social connection between them is enhanced due to the experiences they share at the pool.

 It is widely accepted that student attendance is a powerful predictor of academic success.
 In the Honolulu Civil Beat article “Why Nearly Half The Kids In An Island State Can’t Swim” (November 4, 2019), Ned Uemae, principal at Kauluwela Elementary in Kalihi, noted that more students showed up to school on the days his four second grade classes were scheduled to have pool lessons with HAA.
 Uemae stated, “That’s one of the challenges we have — making sure kids come to school every day.
 When they come back [from the pool] and I see them, they’re so happy.”

 ## Program timeline

 The timeline for the 2023–24 school year of the program is aligned with the HIDOE school quarters (Q1–Q4).
-The number of students per quarter is distributed evenly throughout the school year, with the exception of a reduced number during the months of January through March (i.e., Q3) due to cooler pool water temperatures in non-heated pools.
+The number of students per quarter is distributed evenly throughout the school year, with the exception of a reduced number during January through March (i.e., Q3) due to cooler pool water temperatures in non-heated pools.
 The distribution across islands and HIDOE complex areas will vary from quarter to quarter based on each school’s preferences and pool facility availability.
 The planned distribution of students is as follows:

 | Q1 | Q2 | Q3 | Q4 |
 | :--: | :--: | :--: | :--: |